785.233.0507 | FHLBank.Topeka@fhlbtopeka.com

 What is the FHLBank System doing to prepare for the transition?

 Collectively and individually, the FHLBanks are working on the transition.
-Collectively, the FHLBank System’s Office of Finance has become a leading issuer of SOFR-based debt with $100 billion issued as of Aug.
-19, 2019.
+Collectively, the FHLBank System’s Office of Finance has become a leading issuer of SOFR-based debt with nearly $500 billion issued as of May 2021.

 Individually, each FHLBank has a transition working group to ensure its members and its Bank are ready for the transition.
 At FHLBank Topeka, we have created and are making progress on an in-depth plan for the transition that evaluates our current LIBOR exposure through investments, advances, consolidated obligations, etc. Much of the plan deals with making sure our internal systems are ready and able to accept a new reference rate index.
 Our plan also includes steps to help our members prepare for the transition by sharing communications, such as this web page.